Linaro/lava/doc/development.rst

 https://github.com/Linaro

-It is worth sending an email to the Linaro Validation mailing list, so that someone can migrate the pull request to a review:
+It is worth sending an email to the :ref:`lava_devel` mailing list, so that someone can migrate the pull request to a review.

-linaro-validation@lists.linaro.org

 Patch Submissions and workflow
 ==============================